 Step 2: Remove the valve core

 The black cap on your bottle of Slime is a valve core removal tool.
 Twist it off the bottle and use the knobby tool in the center to engage the valve core.

 If you have Schrader valves: Take the valve cap off your valve stem.
-When you look inside the top of the tyre valve stem, you will see a metal cylinder in the very center.
+When you look inside the top of the tire valve stem, you will see a metal cylinder in the very center.
 This is the valve core and it needs to be removed in order to install Slime.
-Slowly twist the tool anti-clockwise to remove your valve core.
+Slowly twist the tool counter-clockwise to remove your valve core.

 If you have Presta valves: Using your fingers, gently twist the knobby ball near the top of your valve core to remove it.
 CAUTION: Not all tubes have removable valve cores.
 If your valve cores are fixed (they won’t twist off), then you will not be able to install Slime (we recommend our pre-filled, self-sealing Slime tubes instead).

-You will know you are successfully removing the valve core when air starts hissing out of your tyre.
+You will know you are successfully removing the valve core when air starts hissing out of your tire.

 Step 3: Deflate Your Tire

-Your tyre must be as flat as possible to inject the Slime.
-Allow the air to slowly escape from the tyre and set aside the valve core (you will need this piece again later).
+Your tire must be as flat as possible to inject the Slime.
+Allow the air to slowly escape from the tire and set aside the valve core (you will need this piece again later).

 Step 4: Remove the Puncturing Object

 Locate the thorn, nail or other offending object that caused your tire to go flat.
 If possible, remove it from the tire.